SystemsApproach/ops/lifecycle.rst

 tests.
 Once merged, the pipeline runs a build across all the components, and a second round of testing happens on a *Quality Assurance (QA)* cluster.
 Passing these tests gate deployment, but note that testing also happens in the Staging clusters, as part of the CD end of the pipeline.
 One might naturally ask what about the Production clusters; how do we continue to test the software after it is running in production?
-That happens, of course, but we tend to call it Monitoring & Logging (and subsequent diagnostics) rather than testing.
+That happens, of course, but we tend to call it Monitoring & Telemetry (and subsequent diagnostics) rather than testing.
 This is the subject of Chapter 6.

 We explore each of the stages in :numref:`Figure %s <fig-pipeline>` in